xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 ### Configure XPath

 You can prioritize XPath locators by dragging and dropping the XPath locators list.
+To locate the elements, Katalon Studio uses the first XPath as default.
+If the default XPath fails, the rest XPaths of the list are leveraged to locate the element.

 To return to the default order, click **Reset Default**.